walkframe/datafactory/README.rst

 Combination Example
 -------------------
-To generate the testdata that combines multiple elements can be achieved by using the repeat-argument of CycleField and SequenceField.
+To generate the testdata that combines multiple elements can be achieved by using the repeat-argument of `CycleField` and `SequenceField`.

 .. code-block:: python3